-MID-YEAR GRADE LEVEL CHANGES
+UPDATED FOR 2023: MID-YEAR GRADE LEVEL CHANGES

 Students who change grade levels during the school year are expected to participate in the tests for their current grade level after the date of the grade change.
-It is vital that enrollment records are kept up-to-date to ensure that students are registered for the correct test.
+It is vital that enrollment records are kept up to date to ensure that students are registered for the correct test.
 The general rule is that students will be expected to participate in the state assessment for their grade level as it is recorded in the Enrollment Census.
+See below for specific examples and actions to take.

-- Grade level changes before the test window begins: Update the Enrollment Census, Special Education Census, and LEP Census, as necessary, and plan to test the student in the new grade level.
+- Grade level changes before the test window begins: Update the Enrollment Census, Special Education Census, and MLL Census, as necessary, and plan to test the student in the new grade level.
 Example: a student moves from 10th to 11th grade in February and the SAT is given in April.
-Result: that student will be expected to take the SAT, not the PSAT 10. - Grade level changes during the test window: Student should take the test(s) for the original grade level.
-Example: if a student goes from 5th to 6th grade during RICAS testing, the student takes the RICAS 5th grade math and ELA tests and the NGSA.
+Result: that student will be expected to take the SAT, not the PSAT 10. - Grade level changes during the test window: Student should take the test(s) for their original grade level.
+Example: if a student goes from 5th to 6th grade during RICAS testing, the student takes the RICAS 5th grade math and ELA tests and the NGSA. - Off grade-level testing: Off grade level testing occurs when a school tests a student at a grade level other than what is provided to RIDE in the Enrollment Census.
+Testing students off grade level is a testing irregularity that may result in invalidation of test scores and students being included as non-participants for all reporting purposes. - NOTE on PSAT and SAT: Students cannot be moved to another grade level to participate in the PSAT or SAT unless it is for one of the following reasons: - The number of credits a student earned moved them from one grade to the next before the state testing window. - There was a mistake in the grade level reported to RIDE and the error is being corrected (see Common Data Errors below).